The Hellp

-The Hellp is an American band based in Los Angeles, California, consisting of Noah Dillon and Chandler Lucy.
+The Hellp is an electronic music duo based in Los Angeles, California, consisting of Noah Dillon and Chandler Lucy.
 The band released their debut album Twin Sinner in 2016, followed by numerous extended plays and singles.
 In 2024, their sophomore album LL was released on Atlantic Records.
-Their third album Riviera is set to be released in November 2025.
+Their third album Riviera was released in November 2025.
 The group is associated with the indie sleaze revival of the 2020s, though they reject the label.

 History

-Formation and debut album (2015–2016)
+Formation and Twin Sinner (2015–2016)

 The Hellp was formed in 2015 by Noah Dillon, Eddie Liaboh and Devin Finucane in Durango, Colorado.
 Dillon and Liaboh were introduced through Finucane after Dillon tweeted about his desire to start a band.
 The group released their debut single "Wingspan" with an accompanying music video directed by Dillon and Jack Bridger on January 21, 2016, in anticipation of their debut album Twin Sinner, which was released on February 25, 2016.
-Twin Sinner was scrapped after release, and Liaboh cut ties with the band.
+Twin Sinner was pulled from streaming platforms shortly after release, and Liaboh cut ties with the band.
 After the release of Twin Sinner, Dillon recruited Chandler Lucy to play drums for the band after the two met at a photoshoot with Luka Sabbat.
 Lucy was born and raised in Glen Ellen, California.
 The Hellp continued as a duo of Dillon and Lucy.